Paul Hill and Ashley Jochim discuss how local politics can make or break state takeovers of school districts.

 A great school for every child in every neighborhood

-CRPE’s Portfolio work creates impact through the Portfolio School District Network.
-The Network is a growing number of urban districts including New York City, New Orleans, Chicago, Denver, Hartford, and Baltimore that are pursuing the portfolio strategy.
+CRPE’s Portfolio work creates impact through the Portfolio Network.
+The Network is a growing number of cities including New York City, New Orleans, Chicago, Denver, Hartford, and Baltimore that are pursuing the portfolio strategy.